Undergraduates

 These three BS degrees prepare you to work with environmental, ecological, biological, or agricultural systems.
 Below are broad stroke definitions of these technical areas.
 Please navigate our site for more in-depth information.

 Three distinct options are offered in this science-based area of study.
-Environmental scientists use modern technologies such as geographical information systems, global positioning systems, and computer applications in managing natural resources.
-Their knowledge of basic natural sciences, ecology and soil sciences combined with an understanding of the societal issues related to the environment are useful tools.
-Soil scientists learn to evaluate soil characteristics in the field and lab, using industry-standard tests and techniques.
+First, Environmental Science uses modern technologies such as geographical information systems, global positioning systems, and computer applications in managing natural resources.
+Knowledge of basic natural sciences, ecology and soil sciences is combined with an understanding of the societal issues related to the environment.
+Second, Soil Science graduates learn to evaluate soil characteristics in the field and lab, using industry-standard tests and techniques.
 They learn to survey, identify, classify, and map soils, and to predict the suitability of a soil for specific uses.
-Graduates from the conservation agriculture and environmental sustainability concentration will have the skills to work as agronomic consultants, agribusiness managers, agricultural production, and other employment within the agricultural value chain.
+Third, graduates from the Conservation Agriculture and Environmental Sustainability concentration will have the skills to work as agronomic consultants, agribusiness managers, agricultural production, and other employment within the agricultural value chain.

 Biosystems Engineering